rangle/redux-beacon/README.md

 whenever redux/ngrx dispatches a `LOCATION_CHANGE` action, then it will push the generated analytics event to a target (e.g. Google Analytics).

+## Offline Event Collection
+Redux Beacon comes with two extensions for measuring offline events, one for web apps, and one for native apps.
+Both extensions read the app's connection status from state, they record events in a persistent storage service when the app is offline, and they push the events to an analytics target when the app is back online.

 ## Built-In Targets

  - [Google Analytics](https://rangle.github.io/redux-beacon/docs/targets/google-analytics.html)